My beef shawarma recipe allows you to make this beloved, and delicious street food at home.

 Prime rib is what I normally try and use, or a tri-tip in thin slices.

-Cuts like flank steak or hanger steak will work just fine if you let them marinate.
+Cuts like flank steak or hanger steak will also work if you marinate them first.

-It’s best to slice it into thin slices since you will want to cook it slowly, and all the way through as would be normally.
+It’s best to slice it into thin slices since you will want to cook it slowly, and all the way through.

-Add spices, and continue to cook until done, stirring occasionally an additional four or five minutes.
+Add spices, and continue to cook until done, stirring occasionally for an additional four or five minutes.